CMC时空档案

 Policy and Scale

 Between 1968 and 1980 approximately 16 million urban young people — the majority of the Red Guard generation — were ordered to leave cities for rural villages and border regions under Mao Zedong's directive to "receive re-education from the poor and lower-middle peasants."
-The policy served multiple purposes: defusing the dangerous energy of the Red Guards after factional fighting had destabilized cities, relieving urban unemployment, and ideologically tempering youth through physical labor.
+The policy served multiple purposes: defusing the dangerous energy of the Red Guards after factional fighting had destabilised cities, relieving urban unemployment, and ideologically tempering youth through physical labour.

 Experience of the Sent-Down Youth